-So you want to build a membership site huh?
+So you want to learn how to build a membership site, huh?

-First off, let’s clarify why I’d be qualified to write such a post.
+First off, let’s clarify why I’m qualified to write such a post.

 So if you’re ready for this, grab a beer, and get comfortable, because we’ve got a lot of ground to cover!

 Table of Contents

 Essentially, a membership site is a part of your website that is gated off from non-members.
 That means that members have to purchase or signup for access to the closed-off portion of your site.